imack/phishing-edge/README.md

 URL analysis: Tokenized URLs to capture patterns commonly associated with phishing sites.
 HTML structure: Parsed HTML tags and structure, extracting key elements that distinguish phishing pages from legitimate ones.
 Image analysis: Screenshots of web pages analyzed through a CNN to detect visual clues that may indicate phishing.
-Model Details: TBD (To be filled in as the project progresses)

 ## Training
 Training Data: A mix of phishing and legitimate website data.